1965–66 Football League Cup

+A replica of the English League Cup trophy on display in the store of Aston Villa Football Club in Birmingham.

 The 1965–66 Football League Cup was the sixth season of the Football League Cup, a knockout competition for England's top 92 football clubs; only 83 of them competed.
 (Note: Arsenal, Chelsea, Everton, Liverpool, Manchester United, Nottingham Forest, Sheffield Wednesday, Tottenham Hotspur and Wolverhampton Wanderers were the 9 League clubs that did not compete.)
 The competition ended with the two-legged final on 9 and 23 March 1966.

 Match dates and results were initially drawn from Soccerbase, and they were later checked against Rothmans Football Yearbook 1970–71.

 Calendar

 Of the 83 teams, 45 received a bye to the second round and the other 38 played in the first round; these were the teams ranked 55th–92nd in the 1964–65 Football League.
 Semi-finals and final were two-legged.